 How to read a .dat file in Python

-Learn how to read .dat files in Python with our guide.
-Discover various methods, tips, real-world applications, and how to debug common errors.
+Learn how to read .dat files in Python.
+This guide covers various methods, tips, real-world applications, and common error debugging.

 How to read a .dat file in Python